The Transfer of Ownership Document (TOD) provides a reasonable assurance that the seller is the rightful owner of the vehicle.

 In the case of an unregistered vehicle, an Ownership Document is provided on request.
 The registration portion of the document is voided and only the vehicle/owner information is printed.

+In most cases, when you buy a used vehicle, you’ll need a TOD to register the vehicle.
 The following applications for registration do not require a TOD:

 When the registered owner dies, the vehicle registration remains valid until it expires or is cancelled.
 However, you must notify us, through your Autopac agent, about the owner's death.

 Transferring ownership from the deceased to a new owner requires certain documentation.